 - Funeral costs

 As morbid as it may seem, don't forget to deduct your own cost of living.
-For example, if you run a second car, pay for travel, gym memberships and so on, these costs will stop.
-You may wish to read our article "How much life insurance do I need?" or alternatively, it may be useful to speak with a specialist life insurance adviser* so that you don't over or under insure yourself.
+For example, if you run a second car, pay for travel, gym memberships and so on, these living costs will stop.
+You may wish to read our article "How much life insurance do I need?" or alternatively, it may be useful to speak with a specialist life insurance adviser* so that you don't over or under-insure yourself.